activus-d/tip-calculator-app-main/README.md

 ### What I learned
 - learned how to use keypress enter event
+- learned an event that retreives live value of an input as it is entered

 ### Continued development
 - Need to continue mastering page responsiveness